XPIAN/xpian.github.io/baptisminearlychristianity.md

 hands on them for them to receive the Holy Spirit.

 Shortly after this, Acts 8:36-38 records Philip's baptism of the Ethiopian eunuch.
-In verse 36, the eunuch asks whats prevents him from being baptized.
+In verse 36, the eunuch asks what prevents him from being baptized.
 Verse 37, which is only present in some Greek manuscripts, records Philip's reply: "If you believe with all your heart."
 Like the two previous examples belief is closely tied with